imfht/DVWA/README.md

 - - -
 ## modified by @imfht
 1. do not need login.
-2. remove token...
+2. remove token.
-3. do not need cookie['security']
+3. hard code cookie['security'] to low.
+4. add content-security(内容安全) testing page()

 ## WARNING!